 For transmitting and displaying the video images quickly, the video conferencing system utilizes a video data compression algorithm and a video image prediction algorithm.
-50 Using a compression algorithm, the transmitting station (in this instance, the local station) initially compresses the images as a relatively small data packet for efficient transmission over the communications channel in a relatively short period of time.
-The data packet is received by the 55 motion-compensated predictor 116 or 136 includes a remote video conferencing station and is decoded, decompressed and may be then displayed by the second station.
+Using a compression algorithm, the transmitting station (in this instance, the local station) initially compresses the images as a relatively small data packet for efficient transmission over the communications channel in a relatively short period of time.
+The data packet is received by the remote video conferencing station and is decoded, decompressed and may be then displayed by the second station.
 Using a prediction algorithm, multiple reference pictures can be used to improve coding efficiency and thereby compensate for video image degradation.
-This is especially 60 useful when the video camera is shaking or, as with many video conferencing situations, when the participants' heads are moving repetitively between previously-displayed posidescribed video conferencing application.
+This is especially usefull when the video camera is shaking or, as with many video conferencing situations, when the participants' heads are moving repetitively between previously-displayed positions.

+FIG. 1 illustrates, in block diagram form, a digital video coding system utilizing a prediction algorithm according to the present invention and useful as part of the abovedescribed video conferencing application.
 The input to the system is a digital video signal, for example, as provided by a video camera (not shown).
 The digital video signal is presented to a video coder 112, which is arranged to use a conventional digital video compression coder.
-In one example embodiment, the coder 112 is a hybrid coder, for instance, implemented so as to conform to the H.263 or MPEG-4 recommendations and situated in the first station of the above video conferencing environment.
+In one example embodiment, the coder 112 is a hybrid coder, for instance, implemented so as to conform to the H.263 or MPEG-4 recommendations and situated in the first station of 20 the above video conferencing environment.
 The coder 112 receives the input video signal at a summing node, or summer 114, which sums the digital video signal with a motion compensated frame.
 The output of the summer 114 is processed using a discrete cosine transformer (DCT) 118 to provide image blocks as encoded signals manifesting reduced spatial redundancy.
 From the DCT 118, these encoded signals are then processed using a quantizer 120.